 Remark: In order a theory to have scientific value (this applies not only to physics),

-Our time-spatial area “near the Earth’s surface” has the following three outlining characteristics relevant to the topic discussed:
+Our time-spatial area “near the Earth’s surface” has the following three defining characteristics relevant to the topic discussed:

 • the intensity of the gravitational field is approximately the same;

-• the defined by us measurement units of length and of time do not change ‒ these are the primary constants that we have chosen;
+• it follows, from this, that the defined by us measurement units of length and of time do not change ‒ these are the primary constants that we have chosen;

-• the speed of electromagnetic radiation (of light) in vacuum is constant, as well as all physical constants in an area with a uniform intensity of the gravitational field.
+• also that the speed of electromagnetic radiation (speed of light) in vacuum is constant, as well as all physical constants in a region with a uniform and constant intensity of the gravitational field.

-As mentioned, the Earth is rotating in the stationary space, and only the deformation (the “contraction” itself) of the space moves along with the Earth around the Sun and along with the Solar System in the Galaxy.
+As mentioned, the Earth is rotating around its axis in stationary space, and only the deformation (the “contraction” itself) of the space moves along with the Earth around the Sun, along with the Solar System in the Milky Way, and along with our Galaxy in the Universe.

-In the beginning, Einstein refers to Maxwell’s Theory of Electrodynamics, and then gives an initial formulation of the two postulates on the basis of which the special theory of relativity is created.
+At the beginning of his article, Einstein refers to Maxwell’s Theory of Electrodynamics, and then gives an initial formulation of the two postulates on the basis of which the special theory of relativity is created.

 “the same laws of electrodynamics and optics will be valid for all frames of reference for which the equations of mechanics hold good.”